nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. To delete this lecture, run `delete Topic 2 /mod ST2334`
 1. To exit the app, run `exit`.

 :clap: That covers all the main commands.
-Refer to the [Features](#features) section for details of each command.\
+Refer to the [Command Manual](#command-manual) section for details of each command.\
 Feel free to play around with the sample data to familiarise yourself with the commands.
 Once you are comfortable, execute `clear` to delete all data and start from scratch, challenge yourself without using the `import` command :wink:

 ---